All Episodes

 And as I've said before, George, I leave that decision to Bob Mueller, and I have full confidence in him.

-So I uh have trust in his prosecutorial judgment, but that doesn't mean, of course, that there isn't compelling and incriminating evidence that should be shared with the American people.
+So I have trust in his prosecutorial judgment, but that doesn't mean, of course, that there isn't compelling and incriminating evidence that should be shared with the American people.

-That means subpoena first then sue.
+That means subpoena first, then sue?

-Uh it means uh make the request if the request is denied, subpoena.
+If the request is denied, subpoena.

 We will win that litigation.

-So I would hate to defend that double standard in court, and if they try, they'll not only lose, but they will damage any reputation for impartiality.
+And if they try, they'll not only lose, but they will damage any reputation for impartiality.

 You told the San Francisco Chronicle on Friday, if there's no bomb show, there's no impeachment.